Las Vegas on a Budget

 10. Shop smart for snacks

-Hannah and Adam from Getting Stamped recommend picking up snacks, bottled water, and toiletries from nearby pharmacies rather than from within your hotel.
+Hannah and Adam from Getting Stamped recommend picking up snacks, bottled water, and toiletries from nearby pharmacies rather than from within your hotel: “Stop by Walgreens and pick up some snacks & drinks for your room to save some money on food & drinks.”

 11. Don’t rent a car unnecessarily